Christine Betz Hall—Spiritual Accompaniment

 “All spiritual guidance and devotional practice have for its function only this… of bringing the persons to be guided more directly into the Healing Presence and then to leave them there.
 God is the real spiritual director.” —Douglas Steere, Quaker

-Spiritual direction is an ancient practice of accompaniment in which one person helps another to notice and name their everyday experiences in light of who they are becoming in relationship to God.
-A spiritual director, also called a spiritual guide or mentor, offers companionable conversation in an atmosphere of prayerful attentiveness.
+Spiritual direction or spiritual accompaniment is an ancient practice of companioning in which one person helps another to notice and name their everyday experiences in light of who they are becoming in relationship to the Holy.
+A spiritual director, also called a spiritual guide or mentor, offers discerning conversation in an atmosphere of prayerful attentiveness.

 - More on spiritual direction including diverse definitions, misconceptions, video samples, and helpful articles from Spiritual Directors International.